Blog

 educationtipsclassroomname-picker

-The Lottery Paradox: Why Millions of People Make a Mathematically Terrible Bet
+The Lottery Paradox: A Terrible Bet

 The expected value of a lottery ticket is almost always negative.
 People buy them anyway — and they're not being irrational in the way you might think.